nwneisen/mke-docs/content/docs/operations/nvidia-gpu.md

 ## Upgrading

-To upgrade an MKE 3 cluster with GPU enabled, ensure you complete the [GPU prerequisites](/docs/operations/gpu/#prerequisites) before starting the upgrade process.
-Failing to do so will result in the upgrade process detecting the GPU configuration in MKE 3 and incorrectly transferring it to MKE 4.
+To upgrade an MKE 3 cluster with GPU enabled, make sure that you complete the [GPU prerequisites](/docs/operations/gpu/#prerequisites) before you start the upgrade process.
+Failing to do this will cause the upgrade process to detect the GPU configuration in MKE 3 and incorrectly transfer it to MKE 4.